Albadit/Joker/README.md

 If you encounter any issues or have questions, feel free to consult online forums, communities, or the documentation specific to each tool.

-Happy coding and enjoy building amazing applications with SchoolEasy!
+Happy coding and enjoy building amazing applications with Joker!